What's Ringworm and How You Treat It?

 The “rings” can spread to other parts of the body.
 In more severe cases, there’ll be blisters and pus-filled sores.
 As occurs on the scalp with Celso’s kerion, the leading cause of alopecia, or abnormal hair loss, in children.

 Complications are due to weak immune systems and treatment may extend up to three months if the fungus colonizes nails or scalp.
 Most cases resolve within two to four weeks.
 In this article we’ll tell you more about ringworm and how to treat it.

 Causes and symptoms of ringworm

 It is a condition caused by various types of fungi known as dermatophytes, that is, microorganisms that attack keratin-rich tissue, such as the skin.
 The most important fungal genera are Microsporum, Epidermophyton, and Trichophyton.

-The symptoms of ringworm begin to make themselves known between 4 and 10 days after contact with the fungus.
+The symptoms of ringworm begin to appear between four to 10 days after coming into contact with the fungus.

-- However, the itching can be unbearable, and scratching can spread the fungus further afield, not to mention causing infection.
+- The itching can be unbearable but scratching will only spread the fungus further and lead to infection

 Ringworm can be transmitted in many different ways, both directly and indirectly.
 For example, it can be contracted through direct skin-to-skin contact with an infected person or even with a pet who carries the fungus.
 Dogs, cats, horses and rabbits can all contract this disease.